 Over watering can lead to root rot if the soil mix does not drain fast enough.
 In case of the under watering, Kentia Palm will develop yellow tips that will turn brown.
 You will also notice that fronds are not standing upright.

 Maintenance: Easy.
 Kentia Palm require minimal pruning just to get rid of dry brown fronds.
 Over pruning may cause irreversible damage to the trunk.
-To prevent nutritional deficiency, apply good quality palm fertilizer that has continues release formula twice a year during growing season.
+To prevent nutritional deficiency, apply good quality palm fertilizer that has continuous release formula twice a year during growing season.

 Insects and Diseases: Plant diseases are very rarely a problem with indoor grown palms.
 Under and over watering along with insects and mites are usually the main issues.
 There are a couple small scale insects that attack your Kentia Palm: mealy bugs and mites.
 To get rid of mites use a home remedy that worked great for me, of spraying the plant twice a day with a soapy dishwater mixture.